-- The teacher candidate, classroom teacher and course instructor complete a final assessment of the teacher candidate's performance during the practicum.
-The assessments are completed on-line through LiveText. - Complete the assessment by selecting, for each item, the descriptor that most accurately reflects the teacher candidate's development.
+- The teacher candidate, classroom teacher and course instructor complete a final assessment of the teacher candidate's performance during the practicum. - Complete the assessment by selecting, for each item, the descriptor that most accurately reflects the teacher candidate's development.
 Comments can be made for each indicator and/or overall performance.
 Detailed comments are appreciated, as they give the teacher candidate and faculty valuable feedback on performance in the field.
 The descriptors and the corresponding definitions are on the next page. - Candidates, who receive a grade below "C" or an "I"; or who voluntarily withdraw from any laboratory or field experience after being identified as a student in jeopardy; or who are withdrawn from a field experience must petition the Academic Review Committee to continue in the program.